V4Fire/Client/src/components/form/b-checkbox/README.md

 #### [parentId]

-An identifier of the "parent" checkbox.
+The identifier of the "parent" checkbox.
-Use this prop to organize a hierarchy of checkboxes.
+Use this prop to organize the checkbox hierarchy.
 Checkboxes of the same level must have the same `name`.

 ```
 - [-]